 There are a few Masdevallia species that do well in warmer areas where summer night temperatures stay above 70°F (21°C).
 These species include Masd. floribunda, Masd. striatella, Masd. kuhniorum, Masd. bicolor var. infracta, Masd. rima var. alba, Masd. bangii, Masd. minuta, Masd. attenuata, and Masd. echo.
 Day temperatures should still remain below 80°F (27°C).

 Masdevallia benefit tremendously from high humidity around 70%.
-This can be achieved at home with the use of a humidifier or a Humidity Tray and Grid.
+This can be achieved at home with the use of a humidifier or a humidity tray.
 Just make sure that the plant is not standing in water or the roots will rot.

 If you examine the roots of these orchids, you will discover many fine hairs similar to root structures on Paphiopedilum.
 It is best to water the thin-leaved species as they approach light wetness, when the media is still evening damp to the touch but the pot is light.
 Thick, heavy-leafed species prefer to approach dryness at the roots, when the media is lightly damp to the touch.